uspki/policies/certificate-policy.md

 If the Issuing CA becomes aware that a Subordinate CA's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subordinate CA, then the Issuing CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.

 ### 6.2.7 Private key storage on cryptographic module
-All CAs SHALL protect their Private Keys in a system or device that has been validated as meeting at least FIPS 140 level 3 or an appropriate Common Criteria Protection Profile or Security Target, EAL 4 (or higher), which includes requirements to protect the Private Key and other assets against known threats.
+All CAs SHALL protect their Private Keys in a system or device that has been validated as meeting at least FIPS 140 level 3 which includes requirements to protect the Private Key and other assets against known threats.

 ### 6.2.8 Activating Private Keys
+For the Root CA(s), signing key activation MUST implement multiparty control as specified in Section 5.2.2.

 ### 6.2.9 Deactivating Private Keys
 Cryptographic modules that have been activated shall not be available to unauthorized access.